EdinburghNLP/awesome-hallucination-detection/README.md

 ## Taxonomies

 [Survey of Hallucination in Natural Language Generation](https://arxiv.org/abs/2202.03629) classifies metrics in *Statistical* (ROUGE, BLEU, PARENT, Knowledge F1, ..) and *Model-based* metrics.
 The latter are further structured in the following classes:
-- **Information-Extraction (IE)-based**: retrieve answer from a knowledge source and compare it with the generated answer -- there might be problems due to the error propagation from the IE model.
+- **Information-Extraction (IE)-based**: retrieve an answer from a knowledge source and compare it with the generated answer -- there might be problems due to the error propagation from the IE model.
 - **QA-based**: measure the overlap/consistency between generation and source reference, based on the intuition that similar answers will be generated from the same question if the generation is factually consistent with the source reference.
 Used to evaluate hallucinations in summarisation, dialogue, and data2text generation.
-Composed by a *question generation* model and a *question answering* model.
+Composed of a *question generation* model and a *question answering* model.
-- **Natural Language Inference (NLI)-based**: based on the idea that only thr source knowledge reference should entail the entirety of the information in faithful and hallucination-free generation.
+- **Natural Language Inference (NLI)-based**: based on the idea that only the source knowledge reference should entail the entirety of the information in faithful and hallucination-free generation.

 [A Survey of Hallucination in “Large” Foundation Models](https://arxiv.org/abs/2309.05922) surveys papers flagging them for *detection*, *mitigation*, *tasks*, *datasets*, and *evaluation metrics*.
-Regarding hallucinations in text, categorises papers by *LLMs*, *Multilingual LLMs*, and *Domain-specific LLMs*.
+Regarding hallucinations in text, it categorises papers by *LLMs*, *Multilingual LLMs*, and *Domain-specific LLMs*.

 ## Definitions and Notes